 Bake puff pastry at 375°F to 425°F (190°C to 220°C) for consistent results.
 Lower temperatures may result in dense layers, while higher temperatures can lead to overbrowning.
 For tips on balancing flavors, try pairing puff pastry with the techniques from this Breakfast Pizza Recipe.

-Key Factors That Affect What Temperature to Cook Puff Pastry
+Factors That Affect Puff Pastry Baking Temperature

 - Savory Puff Pastry Dishes: Dishes like puff pastry tarts, pies, or appetizers often benefit from baking at the higher end of the temperature range, around 400°F to 425°F (200°C to 220°C).
 This helps ensure the pastry becomes crisp and sturdy enough to hold the savory fillings.